TheMasterZelda/Etrian_Odyssey_1_Archipelago/docs/en_EtrianOdyssey.md

 Any items added to the item pool can be in another player world.

+## What is different from vanilla?

+- Shilleka's Good have a new menu action - `Receive Item`, which is used to get items obtained from other worlds and from non treasure box locations.
+See `What happens when I receive and item?` for more info.
+- Resting Cost 1 level and a minimum level of 5, down from 10 and 30 respectively.
+- Walking speed is faster in the labyrinth.
+- Custom UI on the main menu to indicate the current level and floor cap.
+If those are not used it will show the vanilla cap (70 and 30).
+- "Automatic Hold A" for faster battle speed.
+No need to hold A manually during battle to make it go faster.

+Other changes are controlled by the player - see Options for more info.

 ## What does another world's item look like in Etrian Odyssey?

 Items in Etrian Odyssey does not have any visual indicator.
 As such, the player will only see